nicholaishaw/sql-challenge/README.md

 ![image](https://github.com/nicholaishaw/sql-challenge/assets/135463220/b551fb7b-310a-4364-aef1-17f47bd0fd86)

-**Figure 3.** *A sample SQL query retrieving employee information of those in the Sales and Development departments.*
+**Figure 3.** *A sample SQL query retrieving employee information of those in the Sales and Development departments.
+The rest of the queries are located in the 'data-analysis-queries' file in the 'data-analysis' folder*